Masud Rana

 The Masud Rana books describe the adventures of its eponymous hero Masud Rana, an international espionage agent of Bangladeshi origin, closely resembling James Bond in his expertise with weapons and love for women.
-Although the sole author of the series was Hussain, it is known that he liberally extracted segments of plots from popular Western spy thrillers from the contemporary period.
+Although the sole author of the series was Qazi Anwar Hussain, it is known that he liberally extracted segments of plots from popular Western spy thrillers from the contemporary period.
 Nonetheless, the series became a boon for young people in post-war Bangladesh, who had few entertainment alternatives in an era pre-dating cable TV, the Internet and smart phones.
 The books caused concern among some middle-class parents because of their occasional racy contents, and reading Masud Rana was an activity often frowned upon.
 The series eventually ran to well over four hundred individual titles.

 Masud Rana has also been adapted for one Bengali film and one TV drama.

 In July 2018, the Bangladeshi production house Jaaz Multimedia received permission from Hussain to make three movies based on the first three novels of the series.
 The production house hopes to release the films in the next five years.

 Creation and inspiration

-The character was created in 1966 by Bangladeshi novelist Hussain in an attempt to write an adult spy thriller for Bangladeshi readers.
+The character was created in 1966 by Bangladeshi novelist Qazi Anwar Hussain in an attempt to write an adult spy thriller for Bangladeshi readers.
 According to the preface of "Dhongsho-Pahar" (first book in the series), Hussain was inspired and encouraged by his close friend Mahbub Amin.

 Hussain took the name for his character from the first name of Hussain's friend, lyricist Masud Karim, and Rana Pratap Singh of the Rajput clan who ruled Mewar, a state in north-western India from 1540 to 1597.
 Hussain admitted in a 1994 interview that he was heavily influenced by the Ian Fleming character James Bond.